bibek376/Housing_Price_Prediction/README.md

 After creating model ,we integrate that model with beautiful UI. for the UI part we used HTML,CSS,JS and Flask.
 ![](https://github.com/bibek376/Housing_Price_Prediction/blob/master/Picture_For_README/17.png)

+### 7. Model Conclusion

+Model predict 90% accurately on test data and 94% accurately on train data .

+### 8. Project Innovation
+a.
+Easy to use<br>
+b. open source<br>
+c.
+Best accuracy<br>
+d.
+GUI Based Application

+### 9. Limitation And Next Step
+Limitation are :-
+a.
+Mobile Application<br>
+b.
+Accuracy can be improve<br>
+c.
+Model Size is heavy(~310 mb )

+Next Step are :-
+a. we will work on mobile application
+b. we will reduce the size of model using PCA .